-Applications are due by June 2, 2017.
 Applications submitted by email should be in PDF format and sent to email@example.com.
 Paper applications are also accepted.

 All applications should include a cover letter that sets out your unique experiences, skills, and reasons for applying to our firm.
 Please also include the following:

 - Curriculum Vitae or Résumé

 - Official Law School Transcripts (Copies are Acceptable)